 However, pro-vaping organizations are fighting back.

-- In order to address the growing concern and crisis surrounding vaping, Juul Labs (who are responsible for one of the most popular e-cigarettes in the United States) released a statement to Reuters where they revealed that they were also monitoring these reports.
+- In order to address the growing concern and crisis surrounding vaping, Juul Labs (who are responsible for some of the most popular e-cigarettes in the United States) released a statement to Reuters where they revealed that they were also monitoring these reports.

 - Gregory Conley, president of the American Vaping Association, which advocates for vaping products, believes that the root issue was due to the lack of regulation surrounding vaping.
-In fact, he believes the products causing lung damage are amateur-made street vapes containing THC or illegal drugs, and not nicotine.
+In fact, he believes the products causing lung damage are amateur-made street vapes containing THC and illegal drugs, and not nicotine.